Facial Depth and Normal Estimation using Single Dual-Pixel Camera: Facial Depth and Normal Estimation

 \subsection{Adaptive Normal Module}

-Facial surface normals are widely used for many applications such as relighting~\cite{zhou2019deep,shashua2001quotient}.
-For greater applicability of our pipeline, we design a CNN to infer both depth and surface normal information from DP images, which is the first attempt to the best of our knowledge.
-As shown in~\Fref{fig:ANM}, the proposed surface normal estimator, Adaptive Normal Module (ANM), produces a surface normal map complementary to an estimated defocus-disparity map.
-We find that the joint learning for surface normal and defocus-disparity improves the overall performance.

-The ANM consists of \emph{surface sampling module} to capture surface by sampling the aggregated cost volume~$C_{A}$ and \emph{deformable 3D convolutional layer} to consider dynamic ranges of neighbors to compute normal vectors.
+As illustrated in~\Fref{fig:Modules}-(b), ANM aims to produce a surface normal map complementary to an estimated defocus-disparity map and to model 3D surface of human faces.
+The ANM consists of \textit{surface sampling module} to capture surface by sampling the aggregated cost volume~$C_{A}$ and \textit{deformable 3D convolutional layer} to consider dynamic ranges of neighbors to compute normal vectors.

 According to~\cite{kusupati2020normal}, an accurately aggregated cost volume contains an implicit function representation of underlying surfaces for depth estimation.
 Since the surface normal mainly depends on the shape of the local surface, it is redundant to use all voxel embeddings in~$C_{A}$ for facial normal estimation.
-We thus sample the local surface from the aggregated volume~$C_{A}$ using the estimated disparity map (\Eref{eq:disparity_regression}).
-Since the local surface is defined with the metric scale depth, we convert disparity to a depth map using~\Eref{eq:disparity_to_depth} in~\Sref{subsec:ground truth acquisition} and provide this volumetric information with our network denoted as coordinate volume in~\Fref{fig:ANM}.
+We thus sample the $P$ candidates of hypothesis planes among $M$ planes from the aggregated volume~$C_{A}$ using the estimated disparity map (\Eref{eq:disparity_regression}).
+Since the surface normal is defined with the metric scale depth, we convert disparity to a depth map using~\Eref{eq:disparity_to_depth} in~\Sref{subsec:ground truth acquisition} and provide this volumetric information with our network denoted as coordinate volume~$C_{coord}$.
+The details of surface sampling process is explained in the supplementary material.